grafana/mimir/docs/blocks-storage/store-gateway.md

     # CLI flag: -blocks-storage.tsdb.ship-concurrency
     [ship_concurrency: <int> | default = 10]

-    # How frequently does Cortex try to compact TSDB head.
+    # How frequently ingesters try to compact TSDB head.
 Block is only created
     # if data covers smallest block range.
 Must be greater than 0 and max 5
     # minutes.
     # CLI flag: -blocks-storage.tsdb.head-compaction-interval